Philippines

 "MAGBAYANIHAN TAYO” - Let Us Build Together

 We thought we were going to the Philippines to build homes.
 What we really did was build faith, trust, and friendships that have lasted almost 20 years.
-Join the Philippines Mission Team and see what more we can build together!

 The Beginning